 Contest Limitation.
-No team representing a member school in Class A may participate in more than eighteen (18) dates; no team representing a member school in Classes B or C may participate in more than seventeen (17) dates.
-The district and state championships are not included in the eighteen (seventeen) dates.
+No team representing a member school in Classes A, B of C may participate in more than eighteen (18) dates; The district and state championships are not included in the eighteen (seventeen) dates.
 A tournament is one date.
 Schools are limited to five (5) tournaments, including the conference tournament, during the regular season.